deepfates/memery/README.md

 Pass the --n flag to control how many images are returned (default 10).

-`memery rank PATH/TO/IMAGE/FOLDER 'query' --n 20
+`memery recall PATH/TO/IMAGE/FOLDER 'query' --n 20
 `

 ### Use as a library